wkhere/stackless/Doc/library/os.rst

    Open the file *file* and set various flags according to *flags* and possibly its mode according to *mode*.
 The default *mode* is ``0777`` (octal), and the current umask value is first masked out.
 Return the file descriptor for the newly opened file.

+   For a description of the flag and mode values, see the C run-time documentation;
+   flag constants (like :const:`O_RDONLY` and :const:`O_WRONLY`) are defined in this module too (see :ref:`open-constants`).
+In particular, on Windows adding :const:`O_BINARY` is needed to open files in binary mode.

    Availability: Unix, Windows.

-   For a description of the flag and mode values, see the C run-time documentation;
-   flag constants (like :const:`O_RDONLY` and :const:`O_WRONLY`) are defined in this module too (see below).

    .. note::